juancarlospaco/binance/README.md

 # Requisites

-- Valid API Key and API Secret, with trading permissions, get it for free at https://www.binance.com/en/my/settings/api-management
+- Valid API Key and API Secret, with all permissions, get it for free at https://www.binance.com/en/my/settings/api-management

 ![](api_key_web.png)

 - Device Date and Time must be configured, up to the seconds precision, Binance is strict about timestamps, use https://github.com/juancarlospaco/binance/blob/nim/examples/binanceVslocalTime.nim to debug time diff.

-- Some stablecoin in Binance Spot wallet to trade with, >= 10 USD in USDT at least.
+- Some stablecoin in Binance Spot wallet to trade with, > 10 USD in USDT at least.
-- Some BNB coins in Binance Spot wallet for commisions, >= 1 USD in BNB at least.
+- Some BNB coins in Binance Spot wallet for commisions, > 1 USD in BNB at least.

 # Examples